pookleblinky/PookRPG/henchpeople/playermoves.md

 # Basic moves

 All PC's have some basic moves they can do.
+In addition, each playbook provides 3 moves specific to the PC's occupation.

 - Exercise Due Diligence, Agile.
 When you have to ignore a threat to do something.